-Officers Roles and Powers Project Director Overall in charge of LA and R&amp;R Reporting to World Bank on progress and submission of quarterly progress report Approve payment to NGO / external monitoring agency According financial approval for all payments pertaining to LA and R&amp;R Obtaining necessary budgetary allocation from GoTN Decision on the report of Spl DRO of claims for inclusion as DPs Chief Engineer, TNRSP Overall responsible for LA and R&amp;R implementation.
-Monitoring the progress of LA and R&amp;R activities and reporting to Project Director Special District Revenue Officer(s) Competent authority for LA under TNHA 2001 Approve valuation of land and structure as per RFCTLARR 2013 Hear objections vide Sec 15(2), determine compensation amount in agreement with DP vide Sec 19(2) or in case of disagreement vide Sec 19(3), hear DPs on the compensation amount vide Sec 19(5), refer disagreement on compensation to LARR Authority for adjudication vide Sec 20 and apportionment issues vide Sec 21(2) Updation of land records after 15(2) and before 15(1) notification Pronounce award for compensation of land and structures as per TNHA 2001 Financial powers of up to Rs.2 crores (excluding Rehabilitation and Resettlement assistances) Above Rs.2 crores, will obtain CLA permission and pass award Above Rs.8 crores, will obtain GoTN permission and pass award Liaison with District Administration to update the land records and notify the guideline values.
-Monitor the progress of LA carried out by Special Tahsildar Co-ordinate the implementation of R&amp;R activities through resettlement officer, field staff, highway, forest, agricultural department, horticulture department and revenue officials with District administration and initiate alienation/acquisition process Coordinate with district administration and line departments and provide necessary amenities and facilities in the resettlement site
+Officers Roles and Powers Project Director Overall in charge of LA and R&R Reporting to World Bank on progress and submission of quarterly progress report Approve payment to NGO / external monitoring agency According financial approval for all payments pertaining to LA and R&R Obtaining necessary budgetary allocation from GoTN Decision on the report of Spl DRO of claims for inclusion as DPs Chief Engineer, TNRSP Overall responsible for LA and R&R implementation.
+Monitoring the progress of LA and R&R activities and reporting to Project Director Special District Revenue Officer(s) Competent authority for LA under TNHA 2001 Approve valuation of land and structure as per RFCTLARR 2013 Hear objections vide Sec 15(2), determine compensation amount in agreement with DP vide Sec 19(2) or in case of disagreement vide Sec 19(3), hear DPs on the compensation amount vide Sec 19(5), refer disagreement on compensation to LARR Authority for adjudication vide Sec 20 and apportionment issues vide Sec 21(2) Updation of land records after 15(2) and before 15(1) notification Pronounce award for compensation of land and structures as per TNHA 2001 Financial powers of up to Rs.2 crores (excluding Rehabilitation and Resettlement assistances) Above Rs.2 crores, will obtain CLA permission and pass award Above Rs.8 crores, will obtain GoTN permission and pass award Liaison with District Administration to update the land records and notify the guideline values.
+Monitor the progress of LA carried out by Special Tahsildar Co-ordinate the implementation of R&R activities through resettlement officer, field staff, highway, forest, agricultural department, horticulture department and revenue officials

-&lt;sup>12 GO (MS) No.99 Highways and Minor Port (HF1) Department dated 01.09.2014
+13GO (MS) No.99 Highways and Minor Port (HF1) Department dated 01.09.2014